Tutorial for: YNAB Suggested skill level: intermediate

 Step 1: Create your accounts

-- Create a new account.
-Skip the process of connecting with your bank (see screenshot 1a).
-You will be able to connect later if you choose to do so.
+Start by creating a new account.
+For now, skip the process of connecting with your bank (see screenshot 1a, above – top left).
+You can come back and connect them later if you want to.

-- When creating checking accounts, you can enter a starting balance now or wait until Step 2.
+- When creating checking accounts, you can enter your starting balance now or wait until Step 2*.

 - When creating credit card accounts, wait until Step 2 to enter a starting balance.